CTL-PROJECTS/CTL-phase-diagram/README.md

 ## def common_tangent($N,\chi$)

 For given $N$ and $\chi$, this routine finds the 0, 1, or 2 volume fractions ($\phi_a$, $\phi_b$) that solve the binodal equations.
 It returns the number of different solutions and their values.
+Hint: During developing such algorithm, it is useful to plot $f_m(\phi)$ together with the obtained solution(s) to see, if the line connecting the solution is indeed a common tangent.
+To obtain a precise estimate, it could also make sense to first scan over volume fractions using a low resolution, and afterwards increase the solution.

 ## def calculate_phase_diagram($N,\Theta$)

-For given $N$ and $\Theta$ (in units of Kelvin), use the common_tangent routine to find the solutions of the binodal equations for temperatures $T$ in the range between $0$ and $2\Theta$ and save the values in an ascii file (txt or csv-format) with up to four columns: the first column carries $T$, the second column the number of solutions, the following column the values of these solutions.
+For given $N$ and $\Theta$ (in units of Kelvin), use the common_tangent routine to find the solutions of the binodal equations for temperatures $T$ in the range between $0$ and $2\Theta$ (in 1 K steps or smaller) and save the values in an ascii file (txt or csv-format) with up to four columns: the first column carries $T$, the second column the number of solutions, the following column the values of these solutions.

 ## def plot_phase_diagram